vapoursynth/vapoursynth/doc/about.rst

    * Multithreaded - Frame level multithreading that scales well
    * Generalized Colorspaces - New Colorspaces can be specified at runtime
    * Per Frame Properties - Additional metadata can be attached to frames
-   * Python Based - The scripting part is implemented as a Python module so you don't have have to learn a special language
+   * Python Based - The scripting part is implemented as a Python module so you don't have to learn a special language
-   * Support for video with format changes - Some video just can't stick to one format or frame size VapourSynth can handle any kind of change
+   * Support for video with format changes - Some video just can't stick to one format or frame size.
+VapourSynth can handle any kind of change
    * Compatible with a large number of already existing Avisynth plugins

 About the author